madetech/handbook/guides/line-management/probation.md

 If there is no/limited progress, get in touch with your Head of and the people team.
 Explore and agree next steps.

 If the probation period has not been successful, hold a probation review meeting where you will tell the individual they haven't passed probation, and give them notice of their employment with Made Tech ending.
+You can then enter this information info bob to capture this in the system.

 It can be difficult and stressful for all involved.
 Talk to the people team for support.